-- Use in testing environments before release in production
+- Used in testing environments before release in production

-- non-revenue-generating, non-business-growing activities directly or as a derivative of our content
+- non-revenue-generating, non-business-growing activities, either directly or as part of derived works using our content

 This doesn't mean you can't use CityFALCON API to make money.
 It is perfectly acceptable, for example, to build your own trading platform that makes decisions based on CityFALCON Analytics and NLU tags.
 Here you are using our API to help you create income, but you aren’t selling the information, gaining customers, or conducting business.

 You cannot sell the data from CityFALCON or sell your recommendations.
 If your program decides Stock 123 is a buy using CityFALCON data, you cannot then sell your services of recommendation and include the CityFALCON data.
 When your API-based program indicates you should sell Stock 123, you cannot publish this fact.